 Biology, Ohio State's largest major, is part of the Center for Life Sciences Education.

 Biology is the science that studies the processes fundamental to all forms of life.
 Biology strives to answer questions such as: How do biochemical processes control a cell’s behavior?
 How do organisms grow and reproduce?
 How do pollutants threaten certain life forms?
 How can human life be sustained and lengthened by medical advances?

-The biology major is designed to ensure exposure to a broad base of biological knowledge, to provide depth of experience in advanced topics, and to develop competence in scientific disciplines that are supportive of biological endeavors.
-The major provides a good background for graduate study and is readily adaptable to meeting professional school requirements while also allowing freedom to take courses that satisfy secondary interests or alternative goals.
+The biology major is designed to expose students to a broad base of biological knowledge, to provide depth of experience in advanced topics, and to develop competence in scientific disciplines that are supportive of the life sciences (mathematics, physics, and chemistry).
+The biology major is a steppingstone from which students may go into research, various health professions, teaching, business, or service in government or independent agencies.

 The biology major provides a great background for graduate study (MS, PhD, MD/PhD), and easily accommodates most professional school requirements (medicine, dentistry, pharmacy, veterinary medicine, physician assistant, allied medicine, optometry, etc.).
 The biology major is also a steppingstone to careers in teaching, business, service, law, and scientific research.

 In addition to in-depth knowledge of biological systems and concepts, you will develop a range of skills that will make you competitive in the workforce, including the ability to:

 - Connect major biological concepts with various areas of biological and physical sciences

 - Apply quantitative skills that are central to study and research in the biological sciences

 - Apply concepts from other scientific disciplines to analyze processes in living organisms